stephenalindsay/minnow/README.md

 6) lein deps
 7) lein minnow

-Minnow can be launched from a downloaded uberjar: java -jar <path to minnow uberjar>

 If you have checked out the sources, minnow can be run from leiningen:
 1) cd minnow
 2) lein run